ARCCN/runos/README.md

 This components should be installed in the system:

 * Utilities: cmake, autoconf, libtool, pkg-config
 * libfluid dependencies: libevent openssl.
-NOTE : libfluid requierd libevent v2.1.5, that still in beta.
-We recommend you install it from source.
 * Libraries: QtCore 5, google-glog, boost::graph, boost::system, boost::thread, boost::coroutine, boost::context, uglifyjs
 * UglifyJS dependencies: npm, nodejs

-You can use this line on Ubuntu 15.10+ to install all required packages:
+You can use this line on Ubuntu 17.10+ to install all required packages:

 ```
 $ sudo apt-get install build-essential cmake autoconf libtool \